-Women say that this product is the reason they no longer wear foundation becuase it plumps the skin and evens skin tone so much that foundation isn’t required anymore.
+Women say that this product is why they no longer wear foundation because it plumps the skin and evens skin tone so much that foundation isn’t required anymore.

 Imagine getting out of bed and just going out and about for the day!
 No more foundation, no more blending, and smoothing, it’s every girl’s dream.